lifeomic/device-samples/samples/storage-encryption/README.md

 # Guide

-This repo includes an example binary of the claim certificate and the private key, as well as the encryption keys that were used to encrypt the binary.
-These can be used to test out the steps for provisioning them to the device  in a secure manner.
-The process for generating these binaries is laid out in the Medium article linked above.
-For real claim certificates, private keys, and encryption keys, the generated binaries should NOT be committed to source control.
+This repo shows how to fully encrypte Non-Volatile Storage (NVS) on any ESP32 chip.
+The file at `main/nvs.csv` defines an NVS namespace called `certs` and defines two key/value pairs that represent a claim certificate and a private key.
+This file is used to generate the encrypted binary that will be flashed to the NVS partition of the device.
+The file definition assumes the
+following:
+1. A claim certificate will be stored under `main/certs/claim_cert.pem`.
+2. A private key will be stored under `main/certs/private.key`.\
+3. Both of these files are ignored from version control.
+They are provided by the user when following this guide.

-The following steps will just show how to get the encrypted binary and the encryption keys into the device, as well as how to enable flash encryption and NVS encryption of the device to tie it all together.
+The following steps will show how to generate the encrypted NVS binary data and how to get it into the device.
+It will also show how to enable flash encryption and NVS encryption on the device so it is able to securely read/write data to/from the NVS partition.

 ## Steps